 Some of the components include pressure sensors, an analog-to-digital converter, clock, display, faceplate, waterproof housing, and power supply.

 Additionally, they have a temperature sensor, RAM and ROM.
-Most dive computers make use of decompression algorithms to warn divers about their risk of developing decompression sickness.
+Most underwater computers make use of decompression algorithms to warn divers about their risk of developing decompression sickness.

 Just remember, dive computers are not the same as dive watches.